-Do you have enough SPACE between you & the handlebars for a Mini?
+Do you have enough SPACE between you & the handlebars for a Front Mount Kids Seat?

 The space you need is different depending on the adaptor used.
 Did you need an A-Head or Standard Adaptor?

 When the Yepp Mini is mounted on an A-Head adaptor you will need 43cm+ of space between your chest and the handlebars when seated on your bike seat/saddle.
-The A-Head adaptor mounts the seat in a more reclined position therefore you require more space.
+The A-Head adaptor mounts a front seat in a more reclined position therefore you require more space.

 Yepp Mini mounted onto A-HEAD adaptor

-When the Thule Mini Nexxt is mounted on using the the standard adaptor you will need 28cm+ of space between your chest and the handlebars when seated on the seat/saddle of your bike.
+When the Thule Mini Nexxt is mounted on using the standard adaptor you will need 28cm+ of space between your chest and the handlebars when seated on the seat/saddle of your bike.

 Thule Mini Nexxt mounted onto STANDARD adaptor